front-end-foundations/session1/readme.md

 ## Converting the document to fixed width

 Currently our document flexes as we make the browser wider - it makes use of all the available horizontal space.
-While flexibility is good practice, many sites use fixed widths to imporve readability.
+While flexibility is good practice, many sites use fixed widths to improve readability.

 Add wrapper `<div id="wrapper">` to entire content area (after the `<body>` tag and close it before the closing `</body>` tag) and add the following to our CSS style block.